NEET PG Counselling 2025: Final Stray Vacancy Round Results Declared

 How to Prepare

-For students who have secured a seat in this final round, preparation now shifts to the admission process itself.
-Here are some key steps to ensure a smooth transition:
+For students who have been allotted a seat in the final stray vacancy round, preparation now shifts to the admission process itself.
+Here's what you should focus on:

-- Gather Required Documents: Prepare all necessary original and photocopies of documents.
-This typically includes NEET PG admit card and score card, MBBS degree certificate, internship completion certificate, mark sheets, date of birth proof, identity proof, category certificates (if applicable), and passport-sized photographs.
-It is advisable to have multiple sets of photocopies.
+- Gather Required Documents: Prepare all original and photocopies of necessary documents.
+This typically includes NEET PG admit card, score card, birth certificate, MBBS degree/provisional certificate, internship completion certificate, MCI/State Medical Council registration, identity proof, category certificates (if applicable), and passport-sized photographs.

-- Contact the Institution: Reach out to the admission cell of your allotted college to confirm their specific reporting procedures, timings, and any additional requirements.
+- Contact the Allotted Institution: Reach out to the admissions office of your assigned college to confirm their specific reporting procedures, timings, and any additional requirements.

-- Plan Travel: Make arrangements for travel to the college well in advance to avoid any last-minute rush.
+- Plan Your Travel: Make arrangements for travel and accommodation to reach the college well in advance of the reporting deadline.

 What Should Students Do Next?